hedior03/monorepo-rag-chat/README.md

 A monorepo with Hono API and Tanstack Router SPA for a RAG (Retrieval-Augmented Generation) chat application.

+## Documentation

+- [Conceptual Design](./conceptual-design.md) - Details the RAG implementation and components
+- [Architectural Decisions](./architectural-decisions.md) - Explains the technical decisions made for this project

 ## Project Structure

 - `apps/api`: Backend API built with Hono